taoxu2016/iCellR/README.md

 - Cell cycle prediction

 Tirosh scoring method [Tirosh, et. al. 2016](https://science.sciencemag.org/content/352/6282/189) (default) or coverage is used to calculate G0, G1S, G2M, M, G1M and S phase score.
 The gene lists for G0, G1S, G2M, M, G1M and S phase are chosen from previously published article [Xue, et.al 2020](https://www.nature.com/articles/s41586-019-1884-x)

+NOTE: These genes work best for cancer cells.
+You can use a different gene set for each category (G0, G1S, G2M, M, G1M and S).

 ```r
 # old method